DominikUher/coding-lab-deep-rl/README.md

 # Coding Lab: Deep Reinforcement Learning
 Code for the implementations of the Coding Lab Deep Reinforcement Learning from the chair of Business Analytics and Intelligent Systems at TUM.
 Initial files were provided by the chair.
+Run results can be found in /output/.

 State representation, algorithm, and hyperparameters can be set through the main.py file, which also starts training and logs results into /output/.
 Several helper functions are defined in codinglab_utils.py.
 To easily summarise output, you can use generate_summary_csv.py.
 To visualise episodes, copy the actions taken suring the episode and the episode number into the relevant parts of Visualization.py.